Italian orthography: Alphabet

-Double consonants represent true geminates and are pronounced as such: anno, "year", pronounced /it/ (cf. English ten nails).
+Double consonants represent true geminates and are pronounced as such: anno, "year", pronounced /it/ (English ten nails).
 The short–long length contrast is phonemic, e.g. ritto /it/, "upright", vs. rito /it/, "rite, ritual", carro /it/, "cart, wagon", vs. caro /it/, "dear, expensive".

 Vowels

 The Italian alphabet has five vowel letters, a e i o u.
 Of those, only a represents one sound value, while all others have two.
 In addition, e and i indicate a different pronunciation of a preceding c or g (see below).

 In stressed syllables, e represents both open //ɛ// and close //e//.
 Similarly, o represents both open //ɔ// and close //o// (see Italian phonology for further details on those sounds).
 There is typically no orthographic distinction between the open and close sounds represented, although accent marks are used in certain instances (see below).
 There are some minimal pairs, called heteronyms, where the same spelling is used for distinct words with distinct vowel sounds.
 In unstressed syllables, only the close variants occur.

 In addition to representing the vowels //i// and //u//, i and u also typically represent the semivowels //j// and //w//, when unstressed and occurring before another vowel.
 Many exceptions exist (e.g. attuale, deciduo, deviare, dioscuro, fatuo, iato, inebriare, ingenuo, liana, proficuo, riarso, viaggio).
-An i may indicate that a preceding c or g is "soft" (ciao).
+An i or an e may indicate that a preceding c or g is "soft" (ciao).